Everything You Need to Know About Barometer

 What is Barometer?

 A Barometer is a scientific device that is used to measure the atmospheric pressure of a region.
 The atmospheric pressure is different in different regions and altitudes, and the barometer helps in measuring it.
-The pressure is everywhere, on the Earth’s surface and inside the sea as well.
+Whereas air temperature is measured using a humidity monitor as seen on theweathermakers.org

 The air pressure is highest at the sea level, and as you go higher, it lowers gradually.
 The air pressure of a region never remains stagnant, and it is ever-changing.
 It is due to the rotation and revolution of the Earth that the air pressure keeps changing.